-Update: As of December 2016, Basho Café has retired and has reopened as YAMA Cafe.
+Update: Basho Café has reopened as YAMA Cafe.
 Upon first glance, YAMA looks and appears to function fairly similarly as Basho, as it was taken over by one of Basho’s employees.
-Here is my review of Basho a few months before they closed.
+Here is my review of Basho from September 2016, months before they closed and returned as YAMA.

 Mix Vancouver’s coffee culture with Japanese aesthetic and attention to detail, and you’ve got Basho Café.